 Bill and I have now been married a total of nearly 38 years, with a year break in service!
 We have moved twice since Philadelphia and each time, we immediately found a church fellowship to become involved in.
 We never forget the kindness and love that ornery Larry showered on our family!

-It is with great pleasure I have been able to see what wonderful adults and parents Chris and Lisa have become – even–if we have lived hundreds of miles apart, thanks to Facebook!
+It is with great pleasure I have been able to see what wonderful adults and parents his two children have become – even–if we have lived hundreds of miles apart, thanks to Facebook!
 I have enjoyed watching their families grow and I know Larry looks forward to ALL of his family, children, grandchildren and all, to one day join him as we pass from this temporary world and into eternal life with our Lord and Savior, Jesus Christ!